Vin Diesel's wildest action scenes, ranked

-Embarking on crazy feats with planes or automobiles or tanks is nothing new for Diesel.
+Embarking on wild feats with planes or automobiles or tanks is nothing new for Vin Diesel.
 With each film, the man is constantly trying to top his previous stunts and somehow finding new ways to successfully do it.
-While we await the inevitable spacecraft race in Fast 9, this seems like the appropriate time to rank the actor’s best action scenes so far.
+While we await whatever comes next for the action star, let's rank Diesel's best action scenes so far.

-Diesel was no stranger to cars by the time the original xXx was released: One year earlier, he had his breakout role as Dominic Toretto in The Fast and the Furious. xXx's introduction to Xander Cage is quite memorable, but looking back, it's actually quite tame compared to what was to come.
+Diesel was no stranger to cars by the time the original xXx was released in 2002: One year earlier, he had his breakout role as Dominic Toretto in The Fast and the Furious. xXx's introduction to Xander Cage is quite memorable, but, looking back, it's actually quite tame compared to what was to come.

-This climactic scene in Fast & Furious 6 was memorable for about a hundred reasons, including it featuring the world's longest runway, Dom and Hobbs tag-teaming on the bad guys, R.I.P.
-Gisele, and the Fast family thinking Dom was engulfed in the burning plane, only for him to burst free at the last moment in his trusty car.
+This climactic scene in Fast & Furious 6 (2013) was memorable for about a hundred reasons, including: it features the world's longest runway; Dom and Hobbs (Dwayne Johnson) tag-team on the bad guys; R.I.P.
+Gisele (Gal Gadot); and the Fast family thinking Dom was engulfed in the burning plane, only for him to burst free at the last moment in his trusty car.
 Thankfully, Dom and his white T-shirt walked away unharmed.

-11. Welcome to the Vehicular Forbidden City (The Fate of the Furious, 2017)
+11. Welcome to the Vehicular Forbidden City (The Fate of the Furious)

-Fast & Furious has staged epic car chases through Rio de Janeiro, Los Angeles, London, Miami, and Tokyo.
-But, as Fate director F. Gary Gray told EW, New York seemed impossible...so they did it.
-Specializing in the impossible is what the franchise does best, and the streak continues here with the added twist of it being Dom vs. the team.
-Whether it's speeding through standstill traffic, flipping Roman and Letty onto each other, or hundreds of "zombie cars," New York delivered like only New York could.
+The Fast & Furious franchise has staged epic car chases through Rio de Janeiro, Los Angeles, London, Miami, and Tokyo.
+But, as The Fate of the Furious (2017) director F. Gary Gray told EW, New York seemed impossible...so they did it.
+Specializing in the impossible is what the series does best, and the streak continues here with the added twist of it being Dom vs. the team.
+Whether it's speeding through standstill traffic, flipping Roman (Tyrese Gibson) and Letty (Michelle Rodriguez) onto each other, or hundreds of "zombie cars," New York delivered like only New York could.

 If you're a car belonging to Dominic Toretto, then you better be prepared to take some abuse.
-Case in point: The end of Furious 7 found our hero winning his street fight over Deckard Shaw (Jason Statham), only to realize that the work wasn't done.
-He jumps in his car and decides to do what anybody would do: Drive off a destroyed car garage to get high enough to hook a bag of grenades onto Jakande's (Djimon Hounsou) helicopter.
+Case in point: The end of 2015's Furious 7 finds our hero winning his street fight over Deckard Shaw (Jason Statham), only to realize that the work wasn't done.
+He jumps in his car and decides to do what anybody would do: drive off a destroyed car garage to get high enough to hook a bag of grenades onto Jakande's (Djimon Hounsou) helicopter.
 Hobbs finishes the rest, while Dom suffers a crash landing.
-But in the end it's all good because his heart is resuscitated by love!
+But, in the end, it's all good because his heart is resuscitated by love!

-6. The jungles have the best slopes (xXx: Return of Xander Cage, 2017)
+6. The jungles have the best slopes (xXx: Return of Xander Cage)

 How do you reintroduce a badass character who was declared dead in the franchise's last film and audiences haven't seen in 15 years?
 Well, you have him climb a ridiculously tall satellite tower in the jungles of the Dominican Republic and jump off on skis to avoid the authorities.
 That's how you bring back Xander Cage.

-3. Iceland + Lamborghini + Submarine = Greatness (The Fate of the Furious, 2017)
+3. Iceland + Lamborghini + Submarine = Greatness (The Fate of the Furious)

 Right when he thought he was out, they pulled him back in.
 Fast Five was really the beginning of the franchise's new chapter.
 The fourth film brought the original crew back together, but this is where Fast became the giant, fun monster it is now.
-And it really all began with Dom, Brian, and Mia being reunited just in time to rob a moving train, which definitely was a "S—ty call, O'Conner."
+And it really all began with Dom, Brian (Paul Walker), and Mia (Jordana Brewster) being reunited just in time to rob a moving train, which definitely was a "S---ty call, O'Conner."

-The scene in Furious 7 where the crew infiltrates a party in Abu Dhabi had it all: Tyrese doing Tyrese things, T-Pain serving as DJ, Ronda Rousey suffering the worst loss in her career, and it's all capped off with the wildest, craziest stunt in Fast history (so far, at least).
-After showing us 20 minutes earlier that cars could fly, Dom and Brian proved that they could also flawlessly leap from skyscraper to skyscraper.
+The scene in Furious 7 where the crew infiltrates a party in Abu Dhabi had it all: Tyrese doing Tyrese things, T-Pain serving as DJ, Ronda Rousey suffering the worst loss in her career, and it's all capped off with the most astonishing stunt in Fast history (so far, at least).
+After showing us 20 minutes earlier that cars could fly, Dom and Brian prove that they could also flawlessly leap from skyscraper to skyscraper.
 There's no way Diesel can ever top that.
-As I say that, writer Chris Morgan is probably planning Fast & Furious meets Armageddon, and I’ll gladly be proven wrong.